 Here's a photo of the different ways I decorated the cookies - sugar cookies with frosting, sugar cookies with jelly beans and no frosting (those were cute, too), and cookies with the frosting, grass and jelly beans.
 Oh, and some have frosting with just jelly beans on top.
 I tried to make the ones with just jelly beans look like bunny feet.
-Awwwww.

 Bret doesn't like jelly beans (what?), so I made some plain and some with just frosting.
 These cookies are so cute and perfect to make with the kiddos for Easter, or really any time!

-- 1 C (2 sticks) butter softened
+- 1 C (2 sticks) butter, softened

-- 1 1/2 C granulated sugar
+- 1 ½ C granulated sugar

 - 1 egg